saksaikot/burger-builder/README.md

 };
 ```

-after we need to create actionTypes
+- After we need to create actionTypes

 ```js
 export const UPDATE_SOMETHING = "UPDATE_SOMETHING";
 ```

-actionCreator
+- actionCreator

 ```js
 import \* as actionType from "./actionTypes";